Person20020/dm-in-thread/README.md

 A slack bot to allow you to directly message specific users in a thread. (e.g. to try to make them stay on topic without cluttering the thread)
 Usage

-DM in Thread (Shortcut) - Open a window to send a message.
+`DM in Thread` (Shortcut) - Open a window to send a message.
 From here you can specify the recipient(s) and the contents of your message.

+`Reply` (Shortcut) - Open a window to send a message.
+The sent message is formatted as a reply to a previous message with a preview of the other person's message and a link to it.
+(It is similar to discord replies)

 ## Running Bot